MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-python-scripts.md

    ![Screenshot that shows the Python script options for Power BI Desktop.](media/desktop-python-scripts/python-scripts-7.png)

-1. If necessary, supply or edit your local Python installation path in **Detected Python home directories**.
+1. If necessary, supply or edit your local Python installation path under **Detected Python home directories**.
 In the preceding image, the Python's installation local path is *C:\\Python*.
-Make sure to select the local Python installation that you want to use.
+If you have more than one local Python installation, make sure to select the one that you want to use.

 1. Select **OK**.